docksal/blt-docksal/README.md

 ## Installation and usage

-To use this plugin, you must already have a Drupal project using BLT 10.
+To use this plugin, you must already have a Drupal project using Acquia BLT.

 In your project, require the plugin with Composer: